 Briggs and Stratton Generators are built to last and made specifically for heavy duty use.
-Even so there will come a time when some parts will need maintenance or have to be replaced.
+Even so, there will come a time when you will need to maintain or replace some parts.
 Whether you’re a DIY enthusiast or buying a generator for the first time, it’s easy to find parts, tools and other materials for these units.

 Because Briggs and Stratton Generators are popular you can find spare parts easily online, not just for repair or replacing but to increase its lifespan.
 For instance, if you don’t use these generators often you can use a fuel stabilizer to prevent fuel system problems from cropping up.

 You can use the Briggs & Stratton Advanced Formula Fuel Treatment and Stabilizer to keep the unit in good condition, and when used regularly will keep fuel good for the next 36 months.
 There are also other general maintenance tips you should practice to keep the 5500 or whatever unit you bought in good shape.

 Regardless which Briggs and Stratton Generators model you choose, make sure there’s enough oil to keep it running smoothly.
 The good news is these generators automatically shut down when fuel goes down to a certain level, preventing possible damage.
 To avoid other potential problems, you should keep oil in reserve and refer to the manual that came with the unit for reference.

 Apart from the Briggs and Stratton Generator oil you should check the spark plug, fuel filter, air filter and carburetor on a regular basis.
 Remember that when you first pour oil in the generator, it will have an amber or golden color.
 Over time the oil turns dark due to dirt, heat and particles.
 You should change the oil every 25 hours or whatever is recommended in the user manual.